featured image

 Why wasn’t I charged VAT on my taxi fare?

-Taxi drivers who own or rent their own vehicle and operate it on a self-employed basis are in business on their own account.
-They could provide transport directly to their own passengers or provide their services to another taxi business under a contract for services.
+Taxi drivers who own or rent their own vehicle and operate it on a self-employed basis are considered to be running their own business.
+They can provide transportation services directly to their own passengers or work for another taxi company under a service contract.

-If the driver’s turnover does not exceed £90,000 in a 12-month period, they do not have to register for VAT as their turnover is below the VAT registration threshold.
-Taxi drivers who are not VAT registered cannot charge VAT on their services.
+If the driver's turnover is below £90,000 in a 12-month period, they are not required to register for VAT as their turnover falls below the VAT registration threshold.
+Taxi drivers who are not registered for VAT cannot add VAT to the cost of their services.

 Why am I not always charged VAT on taxi services provided by a VAT-registered taxi firm?